iShiBin/access-log-analyser/README.md

 * How many users visited this website each day?
 * What is the busiest hour?
 * Which countries did the traffic come from, and what is the trend of the traffic looks like?
   Note: Use 3rd party package to map IP with Geoinformation.
+* What is the most frequently visited apps category in US?

 I will use multiple utilities to answer above questions, inculding but not least to the following: